The Beacon School, Amersham

 A cool £5m has been spent on The Beacon in the last five years so facilities are fine, thanks very much!
-Aside from the usuals (sports hall, astroturfs, tennis courts), the sports facilities worth shouting about include 16 acres of playing fields with a cross country course set in the Chiltern Hills, and a jaw-dropping new covered 25m swimming pool (due for completion any day now) that puts most public pools to shame.
+Aside from the usuals (sports hall, astroturfs, tennis courts), the sports facilities worth shouting about include 16 acres of playing fields with a cross country course set in the Chiltern Hills, and a jaw-dropping new covered 25m swimming pool that puts most public pools to shame.

 MUSIC, ART AND DRAMA